Story time

 adb push <local_device_file_path> <remote_device_destination_path>

-Usually, on android, you would want to place files at /sdcard/
+Usually, on Android, you want to place files at /sdcard/.

 Scrcpy